ThatsVie/atlas-web_front_end/developer_tools/README.md

 ### Task 0: Capturing the Website on iPhone X

-This task involved using the device toolbar in Developer Tools to emulate an iPhone X screen size and take a screenshot of the website.
+This task involves using the device toolbar in Developer Tools to emulate an iPhone X screen size and take a screenshot of the website.
 This helps demonstrate the site's responsive design capabilities and ensures that it looks appropriate on mobile devices.

 **Steps:**

-Opened the website in a browser and accessed Developer Tools.
+Open the website in a browser and access Developer Tools.

-Switched to device emulation mode and selected iPhone X as the target device.
+Switch to device emulation mode and select iPhone X as the target device.

 Capture and save the screenshot as `0-responsive_device.png`

 ### Task 1: Changing the Background Color

-In this task, the background color of the entire website was changed to #4233bd.
+In this task, the background color of the entire website is changed to #4233bd.
 This task demonstrates how Developer Tools can be used to modify the appearance of a website in real-time for testing and development purposes.

 **Steps:**

 Select the `<body>` tag in Developer Tools.

-Modified the CSS directly within the Developer Tools to change the background color.
+Modify the CSS directly within the Developer Tools to change the background color.

-Navigated to the "PORTFOLIO" section and took a screenshot to capture the change, named it `1-change_bg_color.png`
+Navigate to the "PORTFOLIO" section and take a screenshot to capture the change, name it `1-change_bg_color.png`

 ### Task 2: Forcing the Hover State

-This task focused on demonstrating the ability to manipulate element states through Developer Tools.
-Specifically, the hover state of the "cake" block in the "Portfolio" section was forced, and a screenshot was taken to capture this state.
+This task focuses on demonstrating the ability to manipulate element states through Developer Tools.
+The hover state of the "cake" block in the "Portfolio" section was forced, and a screenshot was taken to capture this state.

 **Steps:**

-Used Developer Tools to select the "cake" block.
+Use Developer Tools to select the "cake" block.

-Forced the hover state using the state simulation options in the Styles pane.
+Force the hover state using the state simulation options in the Styles pane.

-Took a screenshot named `2-pathways_menu.png` while the hover state was active, showing the visual effects applied to the "cake" block when hovered over.
+Take a screenshot named `2-pathways_menu.png` while the hover state is active, showing the visual effects applied to the "cake" block when hovered over.

 ### Task 3: Extracting CSS Styling for "Download me!"
 Button

-This task involved capturing all CSS styling applied to the "Download me!" button on the "https://dev-tools.hbtn.info/" website.
-The purpose was to understand how CSS properties are used to style a specific element on a web page, providing insight into CSS specificity, inheritance, and the cascade.
+This task involves capturing all CSS styling applied to the "Download me!" button on the "https://dev-tools.hbtn.info/" website.
+The purpose is to  understand how CSS properties are used to style a specific element on a web page, providing insight into CSS specificity, inheritance, and the cascade.

 **Steps:**

-Used the Developer Tools in the browser to inspect the "Download me!" button.
+Use the Developer Tools in the browser to inspect the "Download me!" button.

-Copied all CSS styles from both directly applied and inherited sources that affect the button’s appearance and behavior into file named `3-button_styles`
+Copy all CSS styles from both directly applied and inherited sources that affect the button’s appearance and behavior into file named `3-button_styles`

 ### Task 4: Styling Buttons